 What Is an Annular Tear?

-- Concentric: A concentric tear develops in the inner layers of the annulus fibrosus around the nucleus
+- Concentric tears.
+A concentric tear develops in the nucleus and extends in a ring around the nucleus.

 Causes and Risk Factors

 Spinal discs degenerate naturally with age.
 They become stiffer, drier, weaker, less flexible and less able to provide adequate cushioning and shock absorption.
 Natural wear and tear due to aging is the most common cause of an annular tear.
 Tears can also develop from years of performing repetitive movements like lifting and twisting that place the spinal discs under chronic pressure.
 A sudden tear may occur during a traumatic incident like a fall, car accident, or sports collision.

 Age is the primary risk factor for developing an annular tear.
 Other risk factors include genetics, obesity, physically demanding jobs that require heavy lifting, playing sports, or living an inactive and sedentary lifestyle.
 Inactivity and sitting for long periods of time place excess pressure on the spinal discs.